Logo Icon

 • Substitution of Terminology: "Mental illness" replaced by "unsoundness of mind" in the majority of provisions.

-• Documentation Protocols: Searches with/without warrants require mandatory audio-video documentation with recorded material promptly submitted to Magistrate.
+• Documentation Protocols: Searches with/without warrants require mandatory audio-video documentation with recorded material promptly submitted to the Magistrate.

 • Medical Examination: Can be requested by any police officer in certain cases.